httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 {:numbered="false"}

 This document is based on an Internet-Draft specification written by Jiten Mehta, Stefan Matsson, and the authors of this document.

+The Initial version of this document was inspired by the [tus v1 protocol](https://tus.io/) which provides a specification and working implementations for a resumable file upload protocol over HTTP.
+Memebers of its community helped significantly in creating the early Internet-Draft.

 TODO: more acknowledgements.